57kg Powerlifter and Handstand Nerd. Online and in person training available.

 I went to Nationals for powerlifting for the first time, and didn’t perform as well as I wanted to.
 I saw that all of the girls were so much bigger than me.
 In order to attain the muscular physique I desired, I had to become very small.
 Does that make sense?

 Yes.
-As you were losing body fat, you thought you’d see the muscle development start to show sooner, but you lost weight, and didn’t have a lot of muscle to show for it.
+As you were losing body fat, you thought you’d see the muscle development start to show sooner, but you lost weight, and didn’t have a lot of muscle.

 Yes.
 I had some muscle, but I had to be 103lbs for it to show.
 Now I’m pushing 130lbs, and I’m not as lean, but I look much muscular!
 That’s a 25lb difference.
 More importantly, I like the way I look now better.
 I also feel and look healthier as well as recover from hard sessions much faster.